johnrich85/eloquent-query-modifier/readme.md

 ## Details
 A wrapper for common Eloquent Query-builder usage.
-Supports Field selection, paging, key-value filtering & sorting.
-It is possible to extend this further by adding your own modifiers that implement the 'QBModifier' interface.
+Supports Field selection, paging, key-value filtering, search & sorting.
+It is possibleto extend this further by adding your own modifiers that implement the 'QBModifier' interface.

 ## Compatibility
 PHP          5.4+

-Laravel      5.0-5.1 (Use version 1.04. **Please note:** does not support free text search)
+Laravel      5.0 - 5.1 (Use version 1.04. **Please note:** does not support free text search)

 Laravel      5.2+ (Use latest version)